Force Protocol Reaches Market Cap of $4.82 Million (FOR)

-Force Protocol (CURRENCY:FOR) traded 3.2% lower against the US dollar during the twenty-four hour period ending at 18:00 PM ET on January 12th.
-Force Protocol has a market capitalization of $4.82 million and $892,221.00 worth of Force Protocol was traded on exchanges in the last 24 hours.
-One Force Protocol token can now be bought for about $0.0193 or 0.00000261 BTC on cryptocurrency exchanges.
-Over the last week, Force Protocol has traded down 13.7% against the US dollar.
+Force Protocol (CURRENCY:FOR) traded 3.2% lower against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on January 19th.
+Force Protocol has a total market cap of $4.82 million and approximately $892,221.00 worth of Force Protocol was traded on exchanges in the last 24 hours.
+In the last week, Force Protocol has traded down 13.7% against the dollar.
+One Force Protocol token can currently be purchased for approximately $0.0193 or 0.00000261 BTC on major exchanges.

 - IOStoken (IOST) traded 0.3% lower against the dollar and now trades at $0.0396 or 0.00000526 BTC.